truenas/documentation/content/SCALE/GettingStarted/Install/SetUpSharing.md

       ![AddUserUserIDAndGroupsSettings](/images/SCALE/22.12/AddUserUserIDAndGroupsSettings.png "Add User User Id an Groups Settings")

    b.
-Enter the values in each required field, and then verify the checkmark for **Samba Authentication** exists.
+Enter the values in each required field, and then verify **Samba Authentication** is selected.

       ![AddUserDirPermsAuthSettings](/images/SCALE/22.12/AddUserDirPermsAuthSettings.png "Add User Directories, Permissions and Authentication Settings")